dockstore/dockstore-documentation/docs/getting-started/github-apps.rst

 If your workflow did not have a workflowname set, simply exclude the field.
 It is very important that these names match, or else Dockstore won't know which workflow to associate the ``/.dockstore.yml`` with.

-The pushing of a branch with a valid ``/.dockstore.yml`` should trigger Dockstore to convert your workflow into a GitHub App workflow!
+The pushing of a branch with a valid ``/.dockstore.yml`` in the root directory of the repository should trigger Dockstore to convert your workflow into a
+GitHub App workflow!
 New versions will be added/updated/deleted as if the workflow was originally added using GitHub Apps.
 Existing branches will persist, and you can even individually refresh them on the versions tab of the workflow.
 You can convert these existing workflows to use GitHub Apps by adding a valid ``/.dockstore.yml`` to the corresponding branches on GitHub.

 Error Handling
 ----------------------------------